7 Easy Tips From CasaOne to Make Your Furniture Last Longer

 Removing Rust from Wrought Iron Furniture

-There are many DIY methods to remove rust from furniture, involving an acidic solution or scrubbing agent to rub off the rusty layers.
+There are many DIY methods to remove rust, involving an acidic solution or scrubbing agent to rub off the rusty layers.
 These methods work best when the rust has not penetrated too deeply.
 Therefore wrought iron bed frames and other pieces should be examined regularly.

 Sectional sofas, chaise lounges, and other soft-cushioned furniture also last for years if they are intensively cleaned, given their propensity to collect house dust.
 While the cushions usually come with anti-dust covers and need to be replaced every few years, they can be maintained for longer periods of time with regular vacuuming.